Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Attack Ranges

-**Close Range** actions—such as those made with Melee or Brawl—may only be made while in Melee/Close Range.
+**Close Range** action, such as those made with Melee or Brawl, may only be made while in Melee/Close Range.

 **Ranged** Decisive Strikes—namely those made with Archery and